dpoznan/hearing-enhancement-project/README.md

 The speech enhancement service is provided for a small fee in order to fund the cloud storage and processing.

 #### Security & Privacy:
 Given that users are providing environment information which includes sample sounds, privacy must be maintained.
 When environments are used to support a user that has not provided the specific environment sample, the provider must be anonymous.
 However, a user should have access to the environment samples they provide.
-Some form of encryption must be used regarding identity.
+Federated learning keeps the user identifiable information local to the user and make it anonymous in the cloud.

 #### Scenarios:
 ##### Math Class: